Thanyasit/Liquid_Flow_Meter_with_Arduino/README.md

 # Liquid Flow Meter with Arduino
 <h2>Description</h2>
 This code is for an Arduino-based liquid flow meter using a hall-effect sensor.
 The flow meter is designed to measure the rate of liquid flow and display it on a Liquid Crystal Display (LCD) in liters per hour.
-The flow meter has a setpoint feature that allows the user to set a desired flow rate, and the meter will turn a digital output on or off based on whether the measured flow rate is above or below the setpoint.
+The flow meter has a setpoint feature that allows the user to set a desired flow rate, and the meter will turn a digital output on or off based on whether the measured flow rate is above or below the setpoint.<br>
+<b>2023</b>
 <h2>Hardware Requirements</h2>

 - Arduino board<br>